ClementPerroud/Gym-Trading-Env/docs/source/customization.rst

 * ``name`` : The displayed name of the metrics

-* ``function`` : The function that takes the history object as parameters and returns a value (we obviously prefer string over other types here).
+* ``function`` : The function that takes the `History object <https://gym-trading-env.readthedocs.io/en/latest/history.html>`_ as parameters and returns a value (you might want to prefer string over other types to avoid error).

 Custom render